 Step outside today and experience mile after magnificent mile of the Windy City.
 Stand on the corner of Michigan and Adams, marked as the starting point of Historic Route 66.
 Enjoy coffee and a big breakfast at Lou Mitchell’s, a Chicago institution since 1923 and a must for Route 66 travelers.
 Stroll the lakefront, peruse the shops, bike the parks, grab a Chicago Dog, or explore the city’s incredible sights and architectural treasures including Willis Tower, one of the tallest buildings in North America.

 This morning, pick up your rental car and get ready for an unforgettable journey into the then and now of America along Historic Route 66.
 This legendary old road passes through a variety of pure Americana landscapes and takes in some of the country’s biggest, oldest and most peculiar sites along the way.
 Begin your journey by following the traditional east-to-west path of Route 66 from Chicago to St. Louis, Missouri, cruising through endless cornfields and fl at prairies.
 En route, don’t miss Wilmington’s most photographed 'citizen', the larger-than-life green Gemini Giant, and Atlanta’s Bunyan Giant, a 19-foot statue of Paul Bunyan holding a giant hot dog.
 In Springfield, stop at the Cozy Dog Drive-In, the birthplace of the corn dog, and explore the legacy of Abraham Lincoln with a visit to the Lincoln Home National Historic Site.
 Once in St. Louis, the largest city along Route 66, you can follow in the footsteps of legendary explorers by visiting the historic sites found throughout the city, including the Gateway Arch, the nation’s tallest monument.
-Accommodation stay – 1 Night at the Omni Majestic Hotel or similar.
+Accommodation stay – 1 Night in St. Louis.
 Driving distance 480 kilometres.

 The state’s largest city, Albuquerque spreads north and south along the banks of the Rio Grande.
 Spend the day exploring Downtown Albuquerque’s Central Avenue, a treasure trove of Route 66 landmarks.
 Historic Old Town offers a taste of New Mexico’s Spanish colonial past while the Indian Pueblo Cultural Center, owned by the state’s 19 different Pueblo communities, traces the history of the region’s Native American cultures.